BetterCloud/vault-java-driver/README.md

 This driver strives to implement Vault's full HTTP API, along with supporting functionality such as automatic retry handling.
-It does so without relying on any other external libraries beyond the Java standard library, and is compatible with Java environments as far back as Java 6.
+It does so without relying on any other external libraries beyond the Java standard library, and is compatible with Java 7 and up.
 So it will play nice with all of your projects, greenfield and legacy alike, without causing conflicts with any other dependency.

 Installing the Driver
 ---------------------